TomTheLion/Kerbal-Guidance-System/documents/guide.md

 staging_sequence | if not last stage | list of stage events e.g. list(1, 1) will stage after 1 second, then after 2 seconds
-name         | no        | display name of stage g_limit      | no        | max acceleration in g's, if engine has min throttle make sure it will not exceed limit rcs_ullge    | no        | list with start and stop e.g. list(0, 3) will start rcs when staging occurs and leave rcs acive for 3 seconds
+name         | no        | display name of stage g_limit      | no        | max acceleration in g's, if engine has min throttle make sure it will not exceed limit rcs_ullge    | no        | list with start and stop times e.g. list(0, 3) will start rcs when staging occurs and leave rcs acive for 3 seconds